TheSmartGerman/bradwii-X4/README.md

 The rx code is mainly based on midelic from rcgroups, see http://www.rcgroups.com/forums/showthread.php?t=1921870

-For now 6 channels can be used, but it can be easily extended to 8 (defined in defs.h).
+8 channels can be used.

 You may need to erase full ship as the transmitter id is stored into flash.